Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 • Prepared flipcharts with some simple cartoon faces on them.
 (A simple oval with two ‘ears’ will do!)

-• A bridge constructor kit for each team and a separate area for each team to work in.
+• A Bridge Constructor kit for each team and a separate area for each team to work in.

 Notes: